-Nezih Guner (PhD University of Rochester) is a Professor of Economics at CEMFI.
-His research interests include labor economics, with a particular focus on economics of family, public finance, and misallocation and productivity.
+Nezih Guner (PhD University of Rochester) is an ICREA Research Professor of Economics at Universitat Autonoma de Barcelona, and a Research Professor at Barcelona School of Economics.
+He is currently on leave from CEMFI (Madrid).
+His research interests include labor economics, with a particular focus on the economics of the family, public finance, and misallocation and productivity.
 His work on family economics combines the quantitative tools of dynamic general equilibrium models to address a wide range of issues such as marriage, divorce, fertility, investment in children and the role of family-related public policies.
-His publications include articles in American Economic Review, Journal of Political Economy and Review of Economic Studies.
 He was awarded a Consolidator Grant by the European Research Council in 2010.
-He is currently a member of the Council of the European Economic Association.
-He previously held academic positions at the Universitat Autonoma de Barcelona, Barcelona GSE, where he served as the Deputy Director for Research between 2012-1015, Universidad Carlos III de Madrid, the Pennsylvania State University and Queen’s University.
+He previously held academic positions at Universidad Carlos III de Madrid, the Pennsylvania State University and Queen’s University.
 He is a research fellow of the Centre for Economic Policy Research (CEPR) and Institute for Study of Labor (IZA), and a member of the Human Capital and Economic Opportunity Global Working Group (HCEO) at the University of Chicago.

 He joined IZA as a Research Fellow in January 2008.